-From its small-time origins in the early 2000s to its transformation into one of the world’s most-recognized terrorist groups, this short book tells the story of Boko Haram’s bloody, decade-long war in northeastern Nigeria.
-Going beyond the headlines, including the group’s 2014 abduction of 276 girls in Chibok and the international outrage it inspired, it provides readers new to the conflict with a clearly written and comprehensive history of how the group came to be, the Nigerian government’s failed efforts to end it, and its enormous impact on ordinary citizens.
+From its small-time origins in the early 2000s to its transformation into one of the world’s most-recognized terrorist groups, this remarkable short book tells the story of Boko Haram’s bloody, decade-long war in northeastern Nigeria.
+Going beyond the headlines, including the group’s 2014 abduction of 276 girls in Chibok and the international outrage it inspired, Boko Haram provides readers new to the conflict with a clearly written and comprehensive history of how the group came to be, the Nigerian government’s failed efforts to end it, and its enormous impact on ordinary citizens.

-Brandon Kendhammer is Associate Professor of Political Science and Director of International Development Studies at Ohio University, in Athens, OH.
+Brandon Kendhammer is Associate Professor of Political Science and Director of International Development Studies at Ohio University, in Athens, Ohio.
 He has published widely on religion, ethnicity, and politics in Nigeria, and is the author of Muslims Talking Politics: Framing Islam, Democracy, and Law in Northern Nigeria.

-Carmen McCain is Assistant Professor of English at Westmont College in Santa Barbara, CA. Her research focuses on Hausa-language literature, film, and popular culture.
+Carmen McCain is Assistant Professor of English at Westmont College in Santa Barbara, California.
+Her research focuses on Hausa-language literature, film, and popular culture.
 In addition to her academic articles on Nigerian film and literature, she has been a columnist with the Nigerian newspaper Daily Trust and has taught at several Nigerian universities.

 This book is not yet available for desk or examination copy requests.
 Please check back soon.